antony-santos/antony-santos/README.md

 My name is Antony Santos

 - I'm studing on [Alura](https://www.alura.com.br)
-- I'm devoloping myself on many programming languages
+- I'm devoloping myself in programing logic
 - I use that space for my organization and sharing the projects that I developed

-## Wish to contact me 📫

-boldguy504@gmail.com